narensahu13/AV-janatahack-HR-analytics/README.md

 We have observed in the data that only 13% are in the minority class (looking for a job).
 As our model will have difficult time coping this type of data, we will treat the minority classes.

-First we will perform 4 resamplings and we will measure which sample perorm better in terms of some metric and then we will select the best sample.
+First we will perform 4 resamplings and we will measure which sample perorm better by using logistic regression to compute score for each reample and then we will select the best sample. $ resamples are as below:
 - Orginal Sample
 - Upsampling Data by adding duplicate rows of minority class
 - Upsampling Data by using SMOTE)
 - Downsampling Data (delete rows in majority class)

-**Resut:**
+**Resut afterperforming Logistic regression on each resample:**
 - Original Sample: F1 Score 1%
 - Upsample: F1 Score 59%
 - SMOTE: F1 Score 76%
 - Downsample: F1 Score 59%

-So we chose SMOTE sample to further do the modelling.
+So we chose SMOTE sample as it gave highest F1 score to further do the modelling.

 ### Evaluation Metric
 Submissions are evaluated on Area under curve (AUC) between the predicted probability and observed category in the test set.